RelevanceAI/relevanceai/docsrc/source/cluster_base.rst

 The ClusterBase class is intended to be inherited so that users can add their own clustering algorithms and models.
 A cluster base has the following abstractmethods (methods to be overwritten):

-- fit_transform
+- :code:`fit_transform`
-- metadata (optional if you want to store cluster metadata)
+- :code:`metadata` (optional if you want to store cluster metadata)
-- get_cluster_documents(optional if you want to store cluster centroid documents)
+- :code:`get_centers` (optional if you want to store cluster centroid documents)

-`Centroidbase` is the most basic class to inherit.
+:code:`Centroidbase` is the most basic class to inherit.
 Use this class if you have an in-memory fitting algorithm.

-If your clusters return centroids, you will want to inherit `CentroidClusterBase`.
+If your clusters return centroids, you will want to inherit :code:`CentroidClusterBase`.

-If your clusters can fit on batches, you will want to inherit `BatchClusterBase`.
+If your clusters can fit on batches, you will want to inherit :code:`BatchClusterBase`.

 If you have both Batches and Centroids, you will want to inherit both.